chaitanyaenr/kraken/README.md

 ## Scenarios covered
 ### Node is offline or deleted
-- Kraken deletes a random node and checks if the pods running on the node are rescheduled on some other node.
+- Kraken deletes a random node and checks if the pods running on the node gets rescheduled on some other node.

+### Node crash
+- kraken picks a random node, crashes it using fork bomb and checks if the pods running on the node gets rescheduled on some other node.

+Note: The machine needs to be rebooted in order to recover form fork bomb.

 ### Kill Master
 - Kraken takes down a master which is the current leader in a high availability environment and checks if the load balancer is still routing the requests to one of the master.